Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics: Different methods to compute the relevant one-loop diagrams

 where $\tau_{\rm in}$ labels a generic initial time selected by the interaction terms considered, and $\tau\rightarrow 0 $ is the time towards the end of inflation where correlators are evaluated.

-Following our discussion in Sec. \ref{Differentthird}, to compute one-loop correction to the two-point correlator $\langle \zeta_{\bp}\zeta_{\bp'}\rangle$ one can use different although equivalent forms of the interaction Hamiltonian.
-We proceed following the two equivalent methods summarized below and we obtain in both cases the same results.\footnote{There is at least a third method one may envisage.
+Following our discussion in Sec. \ref{Differentthird}, where we have considered two rewriting of the same cubic Lagrangian in Eqs. \eqref{L3mald} and \eqref{mald2}, we compute one-loop correction to the two-point correlator $\langle \zeta_{\bp}\zeta_{\bp'}\rangle$ using two different although equivalent forms of the interaction Hamiltonian.
+To derive them all we have to do is to insert Eqs. \eqref{L3mald} and \eqref{mald2} in \eqref{cubic}.

+We thus proceed following the two equivalent methods summarized below and we obtain in both cases the same results.\footnote{There is at least a third method one may envisage.
 A standard way to remove boundary terms is by doing a field redefinition on $\R$, then compute correlation functions of the new variable and at the end relate the result to the correlation functions of the original $\R$ \cite{Maldacena:2002vr}.
 We plan to investigate this path, in this non-slow-roll context, in future works.
 Here we concentrate directly on the variable of interest, i.e. $\R$.} \begin{itemize} \item \hyperref[secmet1]{Method 1}